OliDavey/Shell-c-c-/README.md

 # Shell (c/c++)
     Building a shell using c or c++.
-Based on Xv6 MIT shell software
+Based on Xv6 MIT shell software lectures for practice and understanding

 # Shell program written in C has the following features: